charlesfon/Having-prob-with-converting/README.md

 # Having-prob-with-converting
-Having problems from converting object to interger
+Having problems from converting object to interger use these codes